michaelfeil/infinity/docs/docs/deploy.md

 port: 80
 ```

-Then, simply run the following dstack command.
-After this, a prompt will appear to let you choose which VM instance to deploy the Infinity.
+To deploy the service, execute the following dstack command.
+A prompt will guide you through selecting the desired VM instance for deploying Infinity.

 ```shell
 dstack run . -f infinity/serve.dstack.yml --gpu 16GB